Twins vs. Giants Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Sonny Gray (4-0) to the mound for his 10th start this season.
+- The Twins will send Joe Ryan (6-1) to the mound for his 10th start this season.

-- He has started nine games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Gray has eight starts of five or more innings this season in nine chances.
-He averages 5.5 innings per outing.

 |Opponent